Etc. -- Louise Barber (Collver) Adams' 1915 obituary

 The Late Mrs. Elias Adams

-Mrs. Elias Adams, nee Louise E. Barber, was born in Boston, Ont., March 8th, 1832.
-Her parents, Moses and Nancy Barber, were among the oldest members of the Boston Baptist church.
-She was the eleventh of twelve children and early in life was led to accept Christ as her Savior.
+Mrs. Elias Adams, nee Louise E. Barber, was born in Boston, Ont., 8 Mar 1832.
+Her parents, Moses and Nancy Barber, were among the oldest members of Boston Baptist church.
+She was the 11th of 12 children and early in life was led to accept Christ as her Savior.

-At the age of thirteen she was baptized by the Rev. S. McConnell, and united with the church, and became from that time an active worker.
+At the age of 13 she was baptized by Rev. S. McConnell, and united with the church, and became from that time an active worker.

 After their marriage, she with her husband moved on the farm near Bloomsburg.
-Shortly afterwards her husband professed conversion and was baptized at Waterford by the Rev. A. Slaght, and with her letter from Boston they joined the Waterford church, and later united with the Bloomsburg church, it being nearer their home.
+Shortly afterwards her husband professed conversion and was baptized at Waterford by Rev. A. Slaght, and with her letter from Boston, they joined the Waterford church.
+They later united with the Bloomsburg church, it being nearer their home.

 By this union three children were born, one only surviving, J. Seymour Collver, now living on the old farm near Bloomsburg.